Skip to main content

 Preeclampsia

-The cause of preeclampsia is unknown, but pregnant women are susceptible to developing preeclampsia, often after the Week 20.
+The cause of preeclampsia is unknown, but pregnant women are susceptible to developing preeclampsia, often after Week 20.
 Symptoms include:

 • Protein in the urine